kapt0xa/DasVerdeSpiel/readme.md

     use 'sudo make install' to run makefile provided by glew lib and install the lib. it will be available for the cmake's find_package

+    for ubuntu - install additional libs via "sudo apt install ..." as in offitial documentation

     !!! i got some problems with GL/glu.h (didnt exist) but somehow i fixed the issues with "sudo apt install libglu1-mesa-dev"
 ```